 Gia Lam Station: 9 Ngo Gia Kham Street, Long Bien District

 If you travel by bus, you should first find the optimal route.
-You can do this by asking a local, or simply open the Google Maps app on your device, type in your destination and set the bus as your means of transportation.
-Google will give you detailed routes with specific bus numbers and where to find them.
+You can do this by asking a local or simply opening the Google Maps app on your device, typing in your destination, and setting the bus as your means of transportation.
+Google will give detailed routes with specific bus numbers and where to find them.

-Once you've located the pick-up points, our next tips for taking a bus in Hanoi is quite self-explanatory: hop on the bus and pay for the ticket.
-Remember to check the bus number carefully and carry small changes (VND 1,000; VND 2,000; VND 5,000; VND 10,000) for the fare.
+Once you’ve located the pick-up points, our next tip for taking a bus in Hanoi is self-explanatory: hop on the bus and pay for the ticket.
+Remember to check the bus number carefully and carry small changes (VND 1,000, VND 2,000, VND 5,000, VND 10,000) for the fare.
 Below is a list of bus types and their fares in Hanoi:

 Blue Bus: Serves the inner city districts and several satellite towns in the suburbs